Shreeya0707/Classical-Ciphers-C/README.md

 Caesar.c --> Caesar Cipher logic Vigenere.c --> Vigenère Cipher logic Hill.c --> Hill Cipher logic ... main.c --> Menu-driven program to access all ciphers

-## ▶️ How to Compile and Run
+▶️ How to Compile and Run

-Use the terminal or command prompt and compile all `.c` files together with `main.c`.
+Use the terminal or command prompt to compile all .c files along with main.c into a single executable:

+🛠️ Compilation Command:
 gcc main.c Caesar.c Atbash.c August.c Affine.c Vigenere.c Gronsfeld.c Beaufort.c Autoclave.c Ngram.c Hill.c RailFence.c Route.c Myszkowski.c -o crypto

+▶️ Run the Executable:
 ./crypto

+💡 Make sure all .c files are in the same folder before running this command.
+If any filenames are different (like vigenere_cipher.c instead of Vigenere.c), adjust accordingly in the compile command.